willsowerbutts/flash4/README.txt

 If you use a flash ROM chip that is not listed above please email me (will@sowerbutts.com) and I will try to add support for it.

-The "Megaflash" version of the Retrobrew Computers SBC-V2 contains 1MB of flash ROM implemented using two 512KB flash ROM chips.
-To enable support for addressing the full 1MB across both chips, use the command line option "/2".
-Both flash chips must be the same type.
+FLASH4 version 1.3 introduces support for programming multiple flash chips.
+The "Megaflash" version of the Retrobrew Computers SBC-V2 contains two flash ROMs to allow up to 1MB ROM.
+If RomWBW 2.6+ is in use and correctly configured then multiple chips will be detected automatically.
+Two-chip operation can be forced with the command line option "/2".
+All flash chips in the system must be of the same type.

 = Compiling =